FHantke/brave-browser-wiki/Brave-Wallet.md

 ### Reset Wallet

 This allows you to reset all of your wallet state back to the original default.
 Ensure you have a backup of your seed phrase and imported keys before using this option.

+### Ethereum permission management

+Permissions in Brave Wallet are managed by content settings.
+They can be modified for which sites have access to your addresses here: brave://settings/content/ethereum

+If a Dapp has previously requested access to a page and was given permission, then it will show up in this page as well.